juju/docs/src/en/charms-deploying.md

 The fundamental point of Juju is that you can use it to deploy services through the use of charms (the magic bits of code that make things just work).
-These charms can exist remotely (online Charm Store) or locally (previously downloaded or written by you).
+These charms can exist in the [Charm Store](https://jujucharms.com/store) or on the file system (previously downloaded from the store or written locally).

-Just as there are different series of Ubuntu ('precise', 'raring', etc) there needs to be different series of charms.
-For the most part, this is transparent as Juju will always try to use the most relevant charm.
-Deploying services with Juju is designed to be easy.
+Charms use the concept of *series* analogous as to how Juju does with Ubuntu series ('trusty', 'xenial', etc).
+For the most part, this is transparent as Juju will use the most relevant charm to ensure things "just work".
+This makes deploying services with Juju fun and easy.

 ## Deploying from the charm store